IDENTITYDIAGRAM MAPPING EXTERNAL REFERENCES

 OpenGroup - ArchiMate - Behavior-Elements

-Behavior is an Operating Asset that describes any action or reaction of an Agent to external or internal Behavioral Events.
-Behaviors include Action Processes (action), Interaction Processs (stories) or interactions (Service Interface).
+Behavior Type is an Operating Asset Type that describes any action or reaction of an Agent Type to external or internal Behavioral Events.
+Behavior Types include Action Process Typees (action), Interaction Process Types (stories) or interactions (Service Interface).

 References: